dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T266: Forcing pregnancies can harm women physically and emotionally.
+### T266: Forcing a woman to carry an unwanted pregnancy can have severe consequences.

 |Support|
 |---|